Virtual Surgery Intelligence

 In addition to bone rendering, Natural Rendering renders the soft tissues and presents these in a photorealistic and tactile manner.
 This enables the precise recognition of the course and pathology of important cranial nerves and blood vessels, thus making surgical interventions safer.

-For ultimate precision during ENT operations, VSI allows virtual overlapping of 3D CT or MRI images over the surgical site.
+For ultimate precision before, after and shortly during ENT operations, VSI allows virtual overlapping of 3D CT or MRI images over the surgical site.
 VSI identifies the patient using anatomic landmarks and positions the scans onto them with millimetre precision.
 This allows the ENT surgeon to pinpoint where each structure is located, the location of the pathology, and additional important details (e.g. localisation of individual lymph nodes form the SPECT/CT scans).

 VSI Telesurgery and VSI Documentation are additional useful functions included in VSI Head&Neck.